Jeff-M-Hsu/jhsu-components/README.md

 `Card` - Container that uses `Icon` and `Header` to display information such as profiles.
 An example would be the "about the author" sections on Medium.com articles.

 `Accordion` - A clickable header that expands to show a content \<div>.
 It accepts a size (small, medium, large) and a title prop.
 Content \<div> currently supports a max-height of 300em.

+`Dropdown` - A clickable icon that reveals a menu.
+It accepts an image src as a prop.